jakartaee/validation-tck/readme.md

 This repository contains the Bean Validation TCK - ([JSR 349](http://www.jcp.org/en/jsr/detail?id=349)).

-# Building
+## Build from Source

-To build the TCK run
+You can build the TCK from source by cloning the git repository git://github.com/beanvalidation/beanvalidation-tck.git.
+You will also need a JDK 6 or 7 and a Maven 3.
+With these prerequisites in place you can compile the source via

-    mvn clean install
+    mvn clean install -s settings-example.xml

 After successful execution you can find the full distribution bundles in _distribution/target_.
 To inspect the different test artifacts and the TCK coverage report refer to _tests/target/artifacts_ and _tests/target/coverage-report_ respectively.